USS L-10: 1919-1922

+L-10, now assigned to the Repair Division, departed Hampton Roads, for the final time, on 8 January 1921, and arrived the following day at the Philadelphia Navy Yard.
+Just over two months later, on 26 March, the Repair Division was dissolved, and L-10, along with L-1, L-2, L-3, L-4, L-9, L-11, and E-1, were re-assigned to Submarine Division Three, which was based on an inactive status, at Philadelphia.

+Fate

+L-10 was decommissioned at the Philadelphia Navy Yard, on 5 May 1922.
+Sold as a hulk, on 31 July 1922, to the Henry A. Hitner's Sons Company, of Philadelphia, she was removed from the Philadelphia Navy Yard, on 19 September 1922, and delivered to her purchaser for scrapping.

 Navy Cross

 The commanding officer of L-10, Lieutenant Commander James C. Van de Carr, received the Navy Cross for his services during World War I.

 The Navy Cross is awarded to Lieutenant Commander James C. Van de Carr, U.S. Navy, for distinguished service in the line of his profession in command of the AL-10.
 While en route from Newport to the Azores, the submarine which he commanded was separated from the escort and the other submarines of the squadron, leaving him without a rendezvous.
 He thereupon proceeded to destination successfully, assuming the great responsibility of starting a 1,700-mile Atlantic Ocean run in winter weather and in a submarine of a class that had never been considered reliable under such conditions.
 He later performed creditable submarine patrol service within the war zone.